The Best Brown Trout Flies and Patterns

 Hopper patterns are synonymous with catching summer and fall brown trout.

 I’ve spent countless hours casting hoppers to brown trout and I’ve learned that they’ll rise to, but often reject, hoppers that don’t look like the live grasshoppers they’re used to eating.
+Because of this, I highly recommend buying an assortment, like this one on Amazon.

 On some of the rivers I fly fish on, the grasshopper populations are nothing short of biblical, and this has afforded me plenty of time to experiment.
 The bottom-line is, “match the hatch.”